Steven B. Dodge: American Cablesystems Corporation

 In 1978 Dodge founded American Cablesystems Corporation (ACS), initially headquartered in Boston, Massachusetts, moving to Beverly, Massachusetts, in 1983.
 ACS built and operated cable franchises in Massachusetts, New York, Florida, California, Illinois, West Virginia, Virginia, and Tennessee.
 Dodge was Chairman and CEO from the company’s founding until its sale in 1988.
-He found it challenging, saying, "All of a sudden, I had to learn to buy paper clips and do payroll.”
+He found it challenging to deal with the day-to-day minutiae of running a business.

 The company’s initial public offering was in May 1986 and priced at $14.50 share price (AMEX:ACN).
 In October 1987, ACS signed a definitive merger agreement with Continental Cablevision for a per subscriber price of $2,100 and a per share price of $46.50.
 The transaction, valued at $723 million ($473 million equity plus the assumption of debt), closed in February 1988.

 American Radio Systems Corporation

 In February 1988, Dodge founded Atlantic Ventures (later Atlantic Radio L.P.) with a small team from American Cablesystems, led by executives Eric Schultz, Joseph Winn, and Michael Milsom.
 Atlantic purchased radio stations in Boston, Rochester, and Syracuse, New York, and Burlington, Vermont.
 By 1993 Atlantic had sold all of its stations except Boston, where the company owned Mix 98.5, Eagle 93.7, WEEI, and WRKO.
 On November 1, 1993, Atlantic merged with Multi Market Communications, Inc. and Stoner Broadcasting System Holding, Inc., forming American Radio Systems Corporation (American Radio) with Dodge as Chairman, President and CEO, Winn as CFO and Director, and David Pearlman and John Gehron, and later Don Bouloukis, as co-chief operating officers until its merger with CBS Corporation in 1998.
 In June 1995, American Radio completed an initial public offering at $16.50 per share, with proceeds of $70.4 million.
 By the end of 1995 the Company owned 24 radio stations in eight markets.
 In April 1997, the Company merged with EZ Communications, adding 24 radio stations in eight markets, for an aggregate purchase price (including assumed debt) of $830 million.
 By the end of 1997, the Company owned 100 radio stations in 21 markets, and had also acquired 760 wireless communications sites.

 ARS became the country’s fourth-largest radio group.
 Dodge was on Radio Ink‘s “40 Most Powerful People in Radio” list in 1996 (at #7) and 1997 (#6).

 In June 1998, American Radio became a wholly owned subsidiary of CBS Corporation pursuant to a merger agreement.
 American Radio shareholders received $44.00 per share plus one share of American Tower (NYSE:AMT) common stock in a transaction valued at a then-record enterprise price of over $2.6 billion.